BKFC fighter in custody after attempting to flee police by scaling balconies at apartment complex in Edgewater - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “A lot of movement.
 There are a lot of police officers around.
 A lot of cops, a lot of vehicles.
 Definitely there was something big going on.
 It happens quite often around here in this neighborhood, honestly, sadly, I guess,” said a man.
 “They wouldn’t tell us anything.
 I couldn’t even walk my dog.
 It’s crazy.”

-Peraza went down seven floors until he finally entered an apartment and hid there.
-Officers managed to find him not long after and were seen escorting him out of the apartment in handcuffs.
+Peraza went down seven floors from the 19th floor to the 12th until he finally entered an apartment and hid there.
+Officers managed to find him not long after and were seen in a video recorded by Bergman escorting him out of the apartment in handcuffs.

-According to social media, Peraza is a fighter associated with the Bare Knuckle Fighting Championship.
+“I was next to our property manager when our property manager received the call,” said Lauren.
+“He picked up the phone, and the call said, ‘He’s in my apartment, he’s in my apartment.
+Help.’
+And our property manager ran as fast as he could outside so he could speak to police.”

-He has since been charged with burglary, false imprisonment, criminal mischief and resisting officer arrest, among others.
+He has since been charged with burglary, false imprisonment, criminal mischief, assault, and resisting officer arrest, among others.
+Goodman also faces a slew of charges.

 Officials have since left the area following the investigation.